valeIT/valeIT.github.io/_posts/2016-04-23-migrating-off-parse-database.markdown

 ## Caveats:

-- For some reason, in certain cases, the migration wouldn't work until i turned off SLL between the two MongoDB instances.
+- For some reason, in certain cases, the migration wouldn't work until I turned off SLL between the two MongoDB instances.
 - For some reason, in certain cases, the migrations wouldn't work until the 10th try.